Scoliosis Ancillary Adjusting Protocols and Home Care

 Their years of experience have taught them what works and what does not work to create a successful practice and lifestyle.
 The more competent and comprehensive your expertise you will find that more patients will seek your services and your practice will grow exponentially.

-Feedback from Our Students
+Feedback From Our Students

-Testimonial: Leanne Tressler, DC
+• Leanne Tressler, DC

 “My three takeaways from this program:

-1. The blocking procedures, none of the doctors in our office knew how to do that so we just adjusted our scoliosis patients.
-This gives us a chance to help those patients more.
 2. The home exercises and blocking procedures.
 We have a lot of patients asking if there is anything they can do at home so now we have more information to give them to help when they are not in the office.
-3. The adjustment procedures focus on T11-T12.
-We would always just adjust side posture into the convexity of the curve and that was it.

 This program has impacted my life professionally because we see a lot of scoliosis patients and now I have more ways to be able to help those patients instead of doing what I was before.
 This will be able to help them more.
 Personally it helps me understand why I am doing the adjustment and blocking procedures and how it is helping these patients.

-I have a 15 year old with a 35 degree curve to the right.
+I have a 15 year-old with a 35 degree curve to the right.
 It is an inferior tippage curve and since using this adjustment and the blocking techniques on him he has noticed more relief than just the adjustment I was doing before.

 I would recommend this course to others because the course information is very helpful and it is put in a way that is understandable and easy to follow.”